UGLY SPAT! Salman Khan THRASHES Rishi Kapoor For DISRESPECTING His Family? Says He Won't Respect Him

 Salman On Dharmendra

-Recently, Salman visited Dharmendra.
+Recently, Salman had visited Dharmendra.
 Speaking about him, Salman Khan said, "Yes, and Dharamji (Dharmendra) is everyone's hero.
 He's the first successful romantic He-Man, with a soft, wonderful face."

 Salman Khan's Race 3 is scheduled to hit the theatres on June 15, 2018.